 The Kimball bus architecture and the Corporate Information Factory: What are the fundamental differences?

-Second, the goal of any data warehouse environment is to publish the “right” data and make it easily accessible to decision makers.
+The goal of any data warehouse environment is to publish the “right” data and make it easily accessible to decision makers.
 The two primary components of this environment are staging and presentation.
-The staging (or acquisition) area consists of extract-transform-load (ETL) processes and support.
-Once the data is properly prepared, it is loaded into the presentation (or delivery) area where a variety of query, reporting, business intelligence, and analytic applications are used to probe, analyze, and present data in endless combinations.

-Finally, standalone data marts or warehouses in Figure 1 are problematic.
+Standalone data marts or warehouses in Figure 1 are problematic.
 These independent silos are built to satisfy specific needs, without regard to other existing or planned analytic data.
 They tend to be departmental in nature, often loosely dimensionally structured.
-Although often perceived as the path of least resistance because no coordination is required, the independent approach is unsustainable in the long run.
-Multiple, uncoordinated extracts from the same operational sources are inefficient and wasteful.
-They generate similar, but different variations with inconsistent naming conventions and business rules.
 The conflicting results cause confusion, rework and reconciliation.
 In the end, decision-making based on independent data is often clouded by fear, uncertainty, and doubt.

 Figure 1 Independent data marts/warehouses.

 Raw data is transformed into presentable information in the staging area, ever mindful of throughput and quality.
 Staging begins with coordinated extracts from the operational source systems.
 Some staging “kitchen” activities are centralized, such as maintenance and storage of common reference data, while others may be distributed.